pluja/crypto-knowledge/README.md

 # Cryptocurrencies and Blockchain Knowledge

-This is a recopilation of all the knowledge about crypto that I have found interesting.
+This is a compilation of all the knowledge about crypto that I have found interesting.

 ## Cryptocurrencies
 - **50 cryptocurrency terms you should know** - [en](cryptocurrencies/50_terms_ysk.md) | [es](cryptocurrencies/es/50_terms_ysk.md)